aim-uofa/GenPercept/README.md

 ##  📢 News
+- 2024.10.24 Release latest training and inference code, which is armed with the [accelerate](https://github.com/huggingface/accelerate) library and based on [Marigold](https://github.com/prs-eth/marigold).
+- 2024.10.24 Release [arXiv v3 paper](https://arxiv.org/abs/2403.06090v3).
+We reorganize the structure of the paper and offer more detailed analysis.
 - 2024.4.30: Release checkpoint weights of surface normal and dichotomous image segmentation.
 - 2024.4.7:  Add [HuggingFace](https://huggingface.co/spaces/guangkaixu/GenPercept) App demo.
 - 2024.4.6:  Release inference code and depth checkpoint weight of GenPercept in the [GitHub](https://github.com/aim-uofa/GenPercept) repo.